MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

     Should it be moved into a separate article?
 -->

 The SDK defines a _bot_ class that handles the conversational reasoning for the bot app.
-The bot class has a turn handler and:
+The bot class:

 - Recognizes and interprets the user's input.
 - Reasons about the input and performs relevant tasks.